LG SHINES SPOTLIGHT ON TOP TECH TRENDS AHEAD OF IFA BERLIN 2025

 3. Sustainability: Technology with Purpose

 Sustainability continues to be a top priority for consumers and brands alike.
-Expect greater focus on circular economy principles, responsible resource use, and sustainable product design. ’G’s innovations from energy-efficient appliances to microplastic care cycles in laundry solutions, reflect its commitment to building eco-conscious products.
-The com’any’s heat pump technology, designed to minimize energy consumption, further underscores this focus.
+Expect greater focus on circular economy principles, responsible resource use, and sustainable product design.
+LG's innovations from energy-efficient appliances to microplastic care cycles in laundry solutions, reflect its commitment to building eco-conscious products.
+The company's heat pump technology, designed to minimize energy consumption, further underscores this focus.

 4. Gaming, Spatial Computing & XR: Expanding Immersive Experiences